Baby Led Weaning Meatballs

 We also love using a bison meatball recipe to introduce another high iron and protein source to babies (though I’d leave out the bbq sauce for babes!).

-This baby meatballs recipe is high in B vitamins, protein, zinc and iron.
-Iron is a crucial nutrient for babies, especially breasfed babies as iron stores begin to decrease in baby’s stores after 6 months).
+Iron is a crucial nutrient for babies, especially breastfed babies as iron stores begin to decrease in baby’s stores after 6 months).

 Another nutrition fact about this baby meatball recipe is that the sweetpotatoes, which are high in Vitamin C, can help with iron absorption.

-We love so many sweet potato recipes for kids for this reason.
+We love sweet potato recipes for kids for this reason.
 I always rely on several sweet potato recipes for baby led weaning.

 We’ll usually start around 5-6 months with these breastmilk popsicles and then ease into baby led weaning with these meatballs.

 That means you don’t have to worry about having a separate food to increase the iron – it’s all together for you in this handheld meatball for baby.